athal-sangame/comment-generator/README.md

 # Athal-Sangame | Comment Generator

-## Mortivation
+## WHO WE ARE ?
+We the Athal Sangame is a  Opensource Community based in SriLankan.

+## WHAT IS "Comment Generator" ?
-Athal Sangame is a SriLankan Opensource Community , and the Comment Generator is a intiative which used to suggest comments to the local community.
+Is our opensource product Comment Generator is a intiative which used to suggest facebook comments to the local community. who are at home due to the COVID-19 due to curfew , trying to pull off old photos of friends.